equinor/radix-platform/scripts/README.md

 NOTE: If there is a need to migrate to a new cluster with a different setup, please run through the bootstrap and installation of base components described below

-This scripts takes care of bootstrapping new cluster (if it hasn't been created beforehand with base-components installed) install base components and migrate Radix resources to new cluster.
+This script takes care of bootstrapping new cluster (if it hasn't been created beforehand with base-components installed) install base components and migrate Radix resources to new cluster.

 - PIM yourself to `AZ PIM RADIX Cluster Admin - <s940|s941>` group, and `Radix Confidential Data Contributor` and `Contributor` resource for the respective subscription
 - Teardown old cluster